AND HEARTS SEMICOLON

 Derek frowned at her, glanced at his bag, and nearly smacked himself when he remembered what'd he'd brought.

 "Oh!
 No. Um, actually, I brought you something," he said, slipping his bag off his shoulder.
-He pulled out the dolls his grandmother had let him keep when he'd uncovered another box of them hidden inside a cupboard.
+He pulled out the dolls his grandmother had let him keep when he'd uncovered another box of them in the attic.

 Garcia's turned her wide gaze away from him to the two dolls and nodded mutely.